awsdocs/aws-java-developer-guide-v2/doc_source/home.rst

 The |sdk-java| provides a Java API for |AWSlong|.
 Using the SDK, you can easily build Java applications that work with |S3|, |EC2|, |DDB|, and more.

-The |sdk-java-v2| is a major rewrite of the version 1.x code base.
+The |sdk-java| 2.x is a major rewrite of the version 1.x code base.
 It's built on top of Java 8+ and adds several frequently requested features.
 These include support for non-blocking I/O and the ability to plug in a different HTTP implementation at run time.
 For more information see the `AWS Blog`_.
 For guidance on migrating your application from 1.11.x to 2.x, see the